 - Previously counted against the cap

-- Intended to extend or lengthen the H-1B worker’s time in the country (visa extension)
+- Are intended to extend or lengthen the H-1B worker’s time in the country (H-1B visa extension)

 - Allow the worker to be employed in a second position

 - Are filed by a cap-exempt sponsor, which is either an institute of higher education, a nonprofit organization associated with an institute of higher education, or a governmental research center.

 All petitions must have been submitted after 12 p.m.
 EST on March 1, 2023, and before 12 p.m.
 EST on March 17, 2023.
 If you submited your petition outside this window, USCIS will issue a denial.
 Those submitted in this window have equal chances of selection in the lottery.
 This means that all petitions submitted within the given time frame were processed regardless of when in that time frame it was submitted.